genlm/genlm-backend/benchmark/README.md

 # Performance Benchmarking

 This directory contains various benchmarking scripts to evaluate the system's performance.

+Note that the library's test dependencies must be installed, which can be done by running `pip install -e .[test]` in the root directory.

 ## Backend Comparison
 * `benchmark_backend.py`: Evaluates performance differences between `AsyncVirtualLM` (vLLM-based) and `AsyncTransformer` (HuggingFace-based) implementations.
 Run with: